Computational Engineering and Science for Safety and Environmental Problems

 Impact problems, blast problems, dynamic material characteristics, nonlinear analysis.

-Shintaro Yamasaki* (Osaka University, Japan), Junji Kato (Nagoya University, Japan), Akihiro Takezawa (Hiroshima University, Japan), Gil Ho Yoon (Hanyang University, Korea)
+Shintaro Yamasaki* (Osaka University), Junji Kato (Nagoya University), Akihiro Takezawa (Hiroshima University), Gil Ho Yoon (Hanyang University)

 This mini-symposium is intended to discuss the development of novel structural optimization methods for creating a better society.
 Now, we are surrounded by a lot of functional devices and artifacts, which play important roles for improving our quality of life, and their performances often strongly depend on their own structures.
 On the other hand, designing structural shape and topology of those devices and artifacts is a difficult task for designers because they must find a satisfactory solution in a large design space while considering many requirements.
 Structural optimization, which is roughly classified into sizing, shape, and topology optimizations, is a promising design methodology for the above task because it can find the optimal, at least a locally optimal, solution on the basis of mathematics and physics.